 1st March 1820

 Sometime in March 1820 Allan Cunningham accompanied Leut.
-Lawson, Fedor Shtein the Russian naturalist and the artist Emel’yan Korneyev to the Blue Mountains.
+Lawson, Fedor Stein the Russian naturalist and the artist Emel’yan Karneev to the Blue Mountains.
 The Russians were part of the famous Bellingshausen expedition.

 Robert Heward wrote: